openebl/open-ebl-portal/README.md

 * PORTAL_URL: the access URL of the portal. for example: http://localhost:3000 for local development.

+* SYSADMIN_EMAIL: initial system administrator's email address. it is used to bootstrap the portal

 #### Database

 Init database with seed data